naytev/naytev-blog/_posts/2015-04-01-the-formula-perfect-social-share-message.md

 Our team is in a unique position to identify what messaging drives the greatest social engagement and new readers.
 This post highlights winning strategies our team has identified for creating high impact share messages.

-1. Pair Headlines With Images That Together Tell a Good Story
+* **1. Pair Headlines With Images That Together Tell a Good Story**

   The most impactful factor of a share message is how well the image and headline play off one another, hands-down.
 Your brand’s reach on Facebook relies on attractive images to pique readers’ interests.
 A good image is designed to make your reader pause on their quest to the mythical bottom of the news feed.

   Below is an example of effective image selection from one of the message tests we ran for a client.
 It illustrates the content’s purpose: teaching readers how to make gumbo from scratch.
 Our winning photo generated a 15% boost in traffic for the article.

-	## “Glamor Shots” and Close-ups Attract Readers
+  **“Glamor Shots” and Close-ups Attract Readers**

   {% include _image.html src="/images/posts/perfect-formula/glamor.jpg" %}

   {% include _image.html src="/images/posts/perfect-formula/glamorvariants.png" %}

   We recommend using photos or illustrations of people, places and things related to your content.
 Rich colors and angles help set your images apart from the norm.
 Got data?
 Well-designed infographics with limited text are perfect for Facebook.
 If the web page that you want people to share has only one or no images, we recommend trying additional images in your share messages that can be sourced from services like [Getty Images](http://www.gettyimages.com/), [Shutterstock](http://www.shutterstock.com/), [Morguefile](http://www.morguefile.com/), [Gratisography](http://www.gratisography.com/), and the [Creative Commons search engine](http://search.creativecommons.org/) (look for images approved for free commercial use).

   What images don’t drive engagement: logos.
 When presented on Facebook, logos look like placeholders or transparent attempts at marketing.
 They often drive attention away from the content.
 Simply put, we recommend staying away from logos.

   Below is a prime example of a rich image vs. a logo.
 We left the headline and description as-is, but replaced the Punisher logo with a powerful, emotive photo of the Norwegian armed forces mentioned in the article.
 The result: a whopping 156,000+ extra reader sessions.

   Complement Headlines With Related Photos, Not Logos

   {% include _image.html src="/images/posts/perfect-formula/related.png" %}

-2. Write Varied Headlines That Offer New Perspectives
+*  **2. Write Varied Headlines That Offer New Perspectives**

 	Your headlines need to tell a great story.
 When considering alternate headlines, think of additional elements of the story that you can share.
 Descriptive language that provides context to your share image will strengthen your story.